BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 MINUTES Attendees: Bernat, Greg, Andy, Jonathan, Gustavo and Rafael

-On thursday 12 we talked about JavaScript DAS client libraries.
-We identify three different ways to create user interfaces using javascript.
+On Thursday 12 we talked about JavaScript DAS client libraries.
+We identified three different ways to create user interfaces using javascript.

 -   1.- Clients based on the google maps idea.
 Creating images on the